 - New York State Library -The Talking Book and Braille Library

 Education Law §273 provides formula aid of $19 per reader to the New York State Library Talking Book and Braille Library (TBBL) for its statewide program that serves eligible visually impaired, physically disabled, and learning disabled readers in 55 upstate counties.
-There are more than 31,750 New Yorkers who receive TBBL services.
+There are some 31,750 New Yorkers who receive TBBL services.

 State Statute: Education Law Title I, Sections 271-273, 273-a, 282-285

 State- $125.6m (includes $30M in capital funds for Library Construction)